 When it comes to consumption of flesh, their diet is not limited to bugs only.
 They feed opportunistically, which means they will eat almost anything if there are no other food options, including small animals.
 For instance, badgers do eat rabbits.
 They are also the natural predator of UK’s hedgehogs.
 Badgers are also reported to snack on rats, frogs, toads and mice.

 However, as an omnivorous mammal, the badger may be tempted to lurk in a garden that offers apples, plums, pears, all kinds of bulbs and much more.

 As territorial beings, they will also mark the area they are scavenging.
 These markings, in the form of poop, have a notable odour and will keep other badgers from coming to your property.
 The explanation for findings of badger poo in your garden is very simple:

 Badger families don’t like to pollute their own habitat.
 They go out at night and when they find a suitable place, they dig a hole and use it as a hand-made toilet.
 This place often happens to be someone’s garden if there’s a group inhabiting a nearby sett.

-Help us add what really works in this post!
+Help us add more information on what really works to this post!
 Share your experience in the comments.